Beaver Dam, Texas

 Beaver Dam is an unincorporated community in Bowie County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 55 in 2000.
 It is located within the Texarkana metropolitan area.

 History

 Beaver Dam was named after a large beaver dam at a nearby creek.
 The predominantly black community did not have a post office, but it did have a business and 10 residents in 1933.
-It went up to 25 in the 1940s and 50s.
+The population increased to 25 in the 1940s and 1950s.
 By the 1980s, Beaver Dam had a church, cemetery, and scattered houses.
 In 2000, the population was 55.

-On April 2-3, 1982, an F3 tornado swept through the community, destroying five homes.
+On April 2–3, 1982, an F3 tornado swept through the community, destroying five homes.